Cologne/Bonn Airport station: S-Bahn connections

 The construction of the airport loop was, for the most part, financed by funds under the Berlin–Bonn Act, especially to improve connections from the Bonn/Rhine-Sieg region to the airport.
-Currently only Cologne and—Troisdorf in the Rhein-Sieg district—have direct connections to the airport via lines S13 and S19 of the S-Bahn, providing a service every 20 minutes on week days.
+Currently only Cologne and—Troisdorf in the Rhein-Sieg district—have direct connections to the airport via line S19 (formerly line S13) of the S-Bahn, providing a service every 20 minutes on week days.
 There is an hourly service to the airport station via Regional-Express line RE 6 (the Rhein-Weser-Express) to Minden and the Regionalbahn RB 27 (the Rhein-Erft-Bahn) along the East Rhine Railway (Cologne–Troisdorf–Bonn-Beuel).
 Frequent connections are not possible, since the line carries dense freight traffic.
-A new track (in parts two) are planned to be built along the line from Troisdorf to Bonn-Oberkassel so that services on line S 13 can be extended from Horrem via Cologne Hauptbahnhof, the airport and Troisdorf to Oberkassel.
+A new track (in parts two) are planned to be built along the line from Troisdorf to Bonn-Oberkassel so that services on line S 13 can be re-established and extended from Horrem via Cologne Hauptbahnhof, the airport and Troisdorf to Oberkassel.
 It is planned that another service would run via Bad Honnef to Linz am Rhein.
-No decision has yet been taken to extend line S 13.
+No decision has yet been taken to re-establish line S 13.

 Rail services

-The following rail services stop at Cologne/Bonn Airport station:
+The following rail services stop at Cologne/Bonn Airport station as of 2025: